A Winnebago in which to travel around the UK.

 According to research by LV=, people aged between 45 and 54 spend an average of two hours more each year thinking about a colour scheme for the sitting room or which beach to spend a fortnight on than they do devising a plan to live comfortably for the rest of their lives.

-As an employer, you can help correct this balance as part of your pension offering.
-Press home the idea that pension pots are designed to last for years, and encourage your staff to think carefully about what their financial priorities are, post-retirement.
+Pension pots are designed to last for years, so think carefully about what your financial priorities are, post-retirement.

-Most importantly, guide them towards professional financial advice, especially in the years leading up to retirement.
-Encourage them to seek help from a financial planner, who can help them work out how much money they will need to live on after they retire, and budget appropriately.
+Most importantly, professional financial advice may be useful, especially in the years leading up to retirement.
+A financial planner can help you work out how much money you will need to live on after in retirement, and budget appropriately.

 Topics: Friday Fun